Hassan1305/Hassan1305/README.md

 ### 🧠 About Me

 Full-stack dev based in Lahore, Pakistan.
 I work with a UAE-based tech company while building my own SaaS products on the side.
-My day job has me deep in enterprise retail tech — RFID systems, warehouse ops, hardware integrations across live production deployments.
+My day job has me deep in enterprise retail tech.
+RFID systems, warehouse ops, hardware integrations across live production deployments.

 I use AI heavily as a force multiplier and ship fast.